student@ubuntu:~$

 printf("%d\n", *iptr); // prints 42

 If you cast to the wrong type, you get garbage or a crash.
-The compiler cannot check this for you.
-The responsibility is yours.
+There is no runtime check.

 How qsort Uses void*